CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

   - https://sketchfab.com/3d-models/primate-homo-neanderthalensis-cf6caab2981d423582ef14bec9fefd0c - with jaw. might revist if i feel like a single piece. the jaw is really nice, you can see how the teeth are missing during life
   - https://sketchfab.com/3d-models/homo-neanderthalensis-433rp7-94d6d0d89da44fae9201dbaf5250d6dc - not really as good

-https://www.albany.edu/~ag856732/Gordonetal2008PNASsupplemental.pdf lists 206 for the GOL. doing the normal rotate and cut, this gives us a scale of 2392.39%, and an x: 75.8
+https://www.albany.edu/~ag856732/Gordonetal2008PNASsupplemental.pdf lists 206 for the GOL. doing the normal rotate and cut, this gives us an x: 75.8 file in final folder

 **Decision**
 - Status: ⭐ printing